Information about the structure of the club and how to contact us

 |Remember that we can also be found and contacted on Facebook and Twitter|

 The transition from teaching pool to main pool is by the discretion of the receiving coach and is usually dependant on the pupil having a good technique of the initial 3 strokes (Front Crawl, Breaststroke and Backstroke) and a basic knowledge of Butterfly.
-Upon the approval of the receiving coach the pupil is transferred to lane 1 but will only swim for 1 hour on a Sunday from 3:30 till 4:30pm and the full hour during the mid-week sessions.
+Upon the approval of the receiving coach the pupil is transferred to lane 1 but will not be expected to last for the whole 2 hours on the Sunday (until they get used to the extra workload).

 The lane 1 session is designed to improve the stroke and fitness as well as introducing both diving and swimming turns into the program.
 The progression from lane 1 to 2 and on is all judged on the pupils time for completing a 4 x 25m Individual Medley (1 length of each stroke, Butterfly, Backstroke, Breaststroke and Front Crawl).
 This test allows the swimmer, coach and parent to judge the progression of the pupil as well as pointing out things that could do with improvement.